Fact checked

 What Are The Costs of Not Having A Will?

 When you die without a will, you’ll pass along costs to your family that far exceed the amount you would’ve spent on a will in the first place.
-Worse is the fact that dying without a will inevitably leads to family stress, turmoil, and strife.
+Worse is the fact that dying without a will inevitably lead to family stress, turmoil, and strife.

 A lack of clear instructions means your assets may go to the wrong people.
 And if your loved ones want to make a claim to the estate or dispute the court’s decisions, they’ll need to pay significant legal fees out of pocket.